How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Counting Caps

 \section{Counting Caps}

-In this section we use the results of the last section to derive explicit formulas for the number of $k$-caps of each dimension for all $k \leq 9$.
-As noted at the end of the last section, this is all possible caps in Quad-64.
-We will then use this to compute the probability of a quad in a random initial $k$-card layout in Quad-16, Quad-32 and Quad-64.
+In this section we use the results of the previous section to derive explicit formulas for the number of $k$-caps of each dimension for $k \leq 9$.
+As noted previously, this includes all possible caps in Quad-64.
+We can then use this to compute the probability of a quad in a random initial $k$-card layout in Quad-16, Quad-32 and Quad-64.
 We will then be equipped to answer the burning question: